 - i.
 Liquidity.
 To cover its short-term funding requirements, the Group intends to use internally generated funds, obtain additional advances from its stockholders, and negotiate for longer payment terms for its payables. - ii.
 Events that will trigger Direct or Contingent Financial Obligation.
 There are no events that will trigger direct or contingent financial obligations that are material to the Group, including and default or acceleration of an obligation. - iii.
 Material Off-balance sheet Transactions, Arrangements, Obligations.
-Likewise, there were no materials off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the group with unconsolidated entities or other persons created during the reporting period. - iv.
+Likewise, there were no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the group with unconsolidated entities or other persons created during the reporting period. - iv.
 Material Commitments for Capital Expenditure.
 There are no material commitments for capital expenditures. - v.
 Material Events/ Uncertainties.
 There are no new trends, events, or uncertainties that are expected to have a material favorable or unfavorable impact on the Group's revenues from continuing operations.
-The Group's financial challenges in 2021 are being addressed through the following: developing aggressive lead generation via digital marketing; forging alliances to enhance distribution and cross selling opportunities; and building competency in talent solution business. - vi.
+The Group's financial challenges in 2021 are being addressed through the following: developing aggressive lead generation via digital marketing; forging alliances to enhance distribution and cross selling opportunities; and capitalizing the ongoing expansion in the IT staff augmentation segment. - vi.
 Results of Operations.
 There were no significant elements of income or loss that did not arise from continuing operations. - vii.
 Seasonality.
-The Group is subject to the seasonality of revenue realization due to Storm's Flexible Benefits Program.
-Historically, Storm's sales tend to increase in the second half of the year as observed from its customer behavior to likely avail their converted benefits towards the end of the year.
+The Group is not subject to the seasonality of revenue realization.
+With the current revenue trends in Storm, the seasonality is not apparent.